Globalyceum » 2017 » Globalyceum Unit Exam 2

 Voter turnout varies with the type of election.
 From highest to lowest the order in the US would be:

-Mid-term elections, primary elections, presidential elections.
+B. Mid-term elections, primary elections, presidential elections.

-Primary elections, mid-term elections, presidential elections.
+C. Presidential elections, mid-term elections, primary elections.

-State elections, mid-term election, presidential elections
+D. State elections, mid-term election, presidential elections

 Question #3